Characterizing Physical Error Contributions of Quantum Gates: Efficient simulations

 Besides the heating transitions in the Lindblad equations \ref{eq:T1_lndb} and \ref{eq:tqgT1_lndb}, if we wish to simulate a realistic experiment, the residual excited state population should be taken into account in the initial state preparation.
 Therefore, for realistic experiments, we assume that the initial state is a thermal state

 with an effective temperature, specified by $\beta$, typically in the range of 50 mK \cite{Heinsoo_2018,Yin_2015,Wenner_2013}, and $\hat{H}$ is either a single or two-qubit Hamiltonian from Eqs. \ref{eq:sqg_ham} or \ref{eq:tqg_ham}.
+The partition function of the system enforcing normalization is denoted with $Z$.
 This state is also the steady state solution of the Lindblad equations \ref{eq:T1_lndb} and \ref{eq:tqgT1_lndb}.